Art and Culture Holidays in Italy

 Set against the amphitheatre of the distant snow-peaked Alps, Turin, the former capital of Italy, has royal palaces, baroque castles, harmonious piazzas and cutting edge design.
 It put the Italian into the ‘Italian Job’ where those minis famously raced around and was the birthplace of the Italian cinema.

-And. as a film lover’s paradise, Italy has few peers.
+As a film lover’s paradise, Italy has few peers.
 Once again, the glittering outdoor stage of Rome is set to become the film location in ‘Angels and Demons’ (release date May 15th 2009), based on the best-selling novel by Dan Brown and following in the wake of ‘The Da Vinci Code’.
 It seems likely that Italy and her capital’s star quality will endure — recession or no.